 Logan Spena graduated from Patrick Henry College in 2012.
 As a student, he captained PHC's moot court and mock trial teams, qualifying for Nationals in moot court all four years and earning 3rd place at Nationals his senior year.
 Logan graduated from the University of Virginia School of Law in 2016 and spent the next two years in state government, serving as deputy policy director in the Missouri governor's office.
 He currently works for Alliance Defending Freedom in Lansdowne, VA, where he focuses on constitutional litigation.

 Cole Reynolds is a recent graduate of Patrick Henry College, receiving his degree in Government with a track in American Politics and Policy as a part of the class of 2022.
 While at PHC, Cole competed on the varsity moot court team his sophomore and junior years, earning a bid to nationals his sophomore year and a 3rd place finish in the national brief writing contest on the respondent side.
 As a volunteer Moot Court Coach, Cole hopes he can give back to the Moot Court program as much as he received as a competitor.
-Cole currently works as an analyst at Patomak Global Partners, a consulting firm in Washington, D.C., where he works on projects relating to corporate strategy and regulatory compliance for a variety of clients in the financial sector.
+Cole currently works for the House Judiciary Committee as a Professional Staff Member.
+His work for the Committee focuses on issues relating to free speech and government censorship.

 Dr. Guliuzza "Dr. G" left an indelible legacy with the Patrick Henry College community.
 During his time at the College, he co-coached ten American Moot Court Association national championship teams (2009, 2010, 2011, 2012, 2013, 2014, 2016, 2017, 2018, and 2019).
 He was the immediate past President of the American Mock Trial Association, and was the past President of the American Moot Court Association.
 Dr. G also coached nineteen mock trial teams into national competition.
 He was a former President of the Western Association of Pre-Law Advisors and the Pre-Law Advisors’ National Council.
 His pre-law students have earned admission, typically with scholarship or other financial support, at dozens of top tier law schools including Harvard, Columbia, and Yale.
 Dr. G passed away in his sleep on February 26th, 2019.
 In the words of PHC President Jack Haye, "At this moment, he is in the presence of the LORD and probably reflecting on his Sunday’s Comin’ sermon.
 Sunday did come for 'Dr. G.' Hopes beyond hopes fulfilled.
 A life fully lived for God’s Glory."
 Click here to visit his legacy page.